Police: White teen girl aimed to attack black Georgia church

 The girl is charged with criminal attempt to commit murder, the police chief said.
 She’s being held in a youth detention center in Gainesville.

-Specific details of the alleged plot haven’t been released, but Parrish said it came to light Friday when school administrators contacted police.
-Police did not release the girl’s name Tuesday.
+Details of the alleged plot haven’t been released, but Parrish said it came to light Friday when school administrators contacted police.

+“We’re just very pleased that our police department acted so swiftly, and the police department in conjunction with our school administrators were just on top of the situation,” Mackey said.

 Gainesville is about 50 miles (80 kilometers) northeast of Atlanta.
 It’s a city of just over 40,000 people, about 17% of whom are African-American.